 But why am I talking about it here, in a blog about Frankenstein movies?
-Well, the dead are brought back to life using technology, and then turn on their creators, so sounds like a Frankenstein movie to me.
+Well, the dead are brought back to life using technology, but then they turn on their creators, so sounds like a Frankenstein movie to me.
 But it goes a little further than that superficial similarity.

 Mary Shelley set up the Frankenstein myth.
 But much of what we take for granted about that myth comes from later creators adding to it.
 Huge chunks of the mythos – Ygor, the extended Frankenstein family, the indestructible nature of the Monster, revivification through lightning, the Monster as a patchwork, the importance of the brain – these come from later interpreters of Mary Shelley’s work.
 Some are visible in Shelley if you sort of squint, but others are just created out of whole cloth.

-This element has largely been dropped from film adaptations of Frankenstein.
-However, it’s present in Frankenstein-like stories such as Jurassic Park or Blade Runner, in which the artificial beings are created in such a way as to prevent them from being able to reproduce without assistance.
-A key idea used in Jurassic Park is that the attempt to curtail dinosaur breeding is a failure.
-If our heroes fail, the dinosaurs will get to mainland South America and breed.
-We don’t even have to build them a bride — the figured that part out themselves because ‘life finds a way.’
+Though often dropped from direct adaptations of Frankenstein, it is present in Frankenstein-like stories such as Jurassic Park or Blade Runner.
+In these films, artificial beings are deliberately created in such a way as to prevent them from being able to reproduce without assistance.
+A key idea used in Jurassic Park is that the attempt to curtail dinosaur breeding was a failure.
+If our heroes were to fail, the dinosaurs would get to mainland South America and breed.
+We don’t even have to build them a bride — they figured that part out themselves because ‘life finds a way.’